 There is more than one way to tell if the pet has healthy skin and fur.
 Look for signs of unhealthy fur when you’re trying to make this distinction.
 For one, unhealthy hair will be dry and brittle and it may be thinning or irregularly falling out.
 Unhealthy hair will also look thin, dry, scaly or greasy.
 There will be no shine to it and it will have unattractive appearance.

-You can also distinguish unhealthy skin and fur by smelling it.
-Healthy skin and fur will have no smell to it.
-If the hair gets dirty, it does not have a unique smell it will just smell like whatever got it dirty.
+Pet owners can also distinguish unhealthy skin and fur by smelling it.
+A dog’s skin and fur that are healthy will have no smell to it.
+If your dog’s hair gets dirty, it does not have a unique smell it will just smell like whatever got it dirty.
 Unhealthy skin and coat will have an oily odor.
 Skin bacteria that break down the natural skin oils cause the odor.
 To avoid this, properly brushing and trimming the hair as well as bathing your dog are key.

 All skin has some bacteria but unhealthy skin has too much of the wrong kinds of bacteria.
 There are specific types of shampoo that can prevent this type of bacteria and you can find out names from your vet.

 Regularly brushing your pet is an important part of their overall care.
 Grooming or brushing helps remove dirt, debris and loose hair from your dog’s coat, which can help minimize matting and tangles.
 It also helps spread the natural oils on your dog’s skin.

 There are a few key things you can do at home to trim your dog’s hair.
 Shorthaired dogs have no need for this, but longhaired ones do require it.
 You can use a variety of tools to remove hair, including dog clippers, scissors, and razors.
 If you’re not comfortable using any of these methods, I advise you to take your pet to a professional groomer instead.
 Different dog breeds often require different haircuts.
 There you can observe the process and ask them how they do it so you can do it yourself next time.